philippmossier/little-reddit-server/docs/mixed_notes.md

     await connection.runMigrations();
 ```

-- generates a new migrations, depending on the current entities (only if changed since the last migration run):
+- generates all missing migrations, depending on the current entities (only if changed since the last migration run):
 npm run typeorm migration:generate -- -n UserMigration2

 - runs all missing migration (mostly the last one with the newest timestamp):